 I often hear parents say that they have a hard time finding examples of how to do Floortime with an adolescent or young adult.
-We’ve provided a few references to Floortime with adolescents with the introduction of The Community School, Shrub Oak International School and here, with Dr. Andrea Davis and colleagues’ book about Floortime Strategies for children, adolescents, and young adults, and in scattered examples from Dr. Stanley Greenspan‘s writings here and here.
+We’ve provided a few references to Floortime with adolescents including the introduction of the Threshold Community Program, here with Dr. Andrea Davis and colleagues’ book about Floortime Strategies for children, adolescents, and young adults, and in scattered examples from Dr. Stanley Greenspan‘s writings here and here.

 This week I am very lucky to be able to share with you a video of a father and his 18-year-old son doing Floortime.
 Dad is relatively new to Floortime and has been receiving parent coaching in the Developmental, Individual differences, Relationship-based (DIR) model.
 He is really working on engaging and interacting with his son: the early social-emotional developmental capacities.
 I think you’ll see that he’s quite a natural at it!

 It’s very evident in this video that Dad and son have a very safe, warm, nurturing Relationship in tact.
 You can see the connection as they share a lot of eye contact and laughter together.

 The ‘D’ for Development